IRL2/SubtleGame/README.md

 4. Run the Python script `./Client/puppeteering-client.py` from inside your `subtle-game` conda environment (either using the terminal or your Python IDE, as detailed above).
 5. Open `Oculus Link` or `Air Link` from inside your Oculus headset.
 6. Open Unity and click play to start the game.

+IMPORTANT NOTE: both the VR client and puppeteering client are hardcoded to connect to a locally-running server called "SubtleGame".
+This will cause issues if you are on the same network as another person who is also running the game.
+If you want to change the server name, you need to change this in the VR client (`./Client/vr-client/Assets/NarupaIMD/Subtle Game/SubtleGameManager.cs`) and the puppeteering client (`./Client/puppeteering_client.py"`), and then type this server name into the server before you start.